ChatScript/ChatScript/WIKI/PAPERS/Paper-ARBOR-MakingItReal.md

 <br>gowilcox@gmail.com

-**Copyright**: © 2013 CSIC.
+**Copyright**: Copyright 2013 CSIC.
 This is an open-access article distributed under the terms of the Creative Commons Attribution-Non Commercial (by-nc) Spain 3.0 License.

 **ABSTRACT:** For the last three years, our chatbots have come in 1st twice and 2nd once in the Loebner Prize Contest, with